 Iron becomes a hot topic of discussion in baby led weaning groups.
-Breastmilk stores of iron start to drop post 6 months therefore it is important to incorporate iron rich foods in your baby’s diet.
+Breastmilk stores of iron start to drop post 6 months, therefore, it is important to incorporate iron rich foods into your baby’s diet.

-Examples of iron rich foods are: Cereals, lentils, legumes, chicken, red meat, egg yoke.
+Examples of iron rich foods are Cereals, lentils, legumes, chicken, red meat, egg yolk.
 Check the image below for a more detailed list.

-If you have concerns about any specific nutrient deficiency you can consult with your pediatrician for supplementation.
+If you have concerns about any specific nutrient deficiency you can consult your pediatrician.

 What are the first foods for Baby Led Weaning?